dragonflydb/documentation/docs/command-reference/lists/ltrim.md

 ```

 This pair of commands will push a new element on the list, while making sure
 that the list will not grow larger than 100 elements.
-This is very useful when using Redis to store logs for example.
-It is important to note that when used in this way `LTRIM` is an O(1) operation
+It is important to note that when
+used in this way `LTRIM` is an O(1) operation, because in the average case just one element
-because in the average case just one element is removed from the tail of the
+is removed from the tail of the list.
-list.

 ## Return